MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-install-test.md

 ## Prerequisites
 To create a new console project, obtain the NuGet package, then compile and build the application, you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.

+## [Microsoft internal] Sample console application

+You can obtain a pre-created version of the console application below from the internal [Samples repository](https://msazure.visualstudio.com/OneAgile/_git/CommonDataService-Samples?path=%2FSampleConsoleApplication&version=GBmaster&_a=contents).
+The configuration values will wtill need to be replaced with values from previous steps.

 ## Project creation and configuraion

 1. Start **Visual Studio**.